 - Dance: reviewers were in agreement with what was written and Dance made no changes. - Media Arts: reviewers were in agreement and recommended no changes, responders did wonder what professional development would be offered so that aspects such as the difference between media arts and learning a software program would be understood.
-No changes were made. - Theatre: Reviewers were in agreement.
+No changes were made. - Music: conversation was strong through 2014 to early 2015 of whether to adopt the national standards or write a version spinning off of the national standards; public voice and membership voice ultimately had the national music standards put forth as Oregon's voice. - Theatre: Reviewers were in agreement.
 There were some semantic suggestions but the writing team felt their choice of words was in line with both the national work and Oregon language.
 No changes were made. - Visual Arts: Reviewers through the online survey and meetings held during the public review process suggested clarification of vague statements so the team added examples to eliminate the vagueness and provide clarity for understanding.
 Other than that, no changes were made.